-The Department has consolidated the individual and small group templates into a workbook format.
-This workbook is called "Individual and Small Group Workbook" which also include the geographic rating trends as required by AB 731.
+The Department of Managed Health Care and Department of Insurance have consolidated the individual and small group templates into a workbook format.
+This workbook is called "Ind SG Workbook" which also includes the geographic rating trends as required by AB 731.

 - A. For new products and/or existing products, the following spreadsheets, contained in the "Individual and Small Group Workbook", must be completed: - 1.
-Cover-Input Page Where most of the information will be filled out; - New_Product Pricing information if a new product is being filed; - 3.
-Existing_Product Pricing information for products that already exist; - 4.
-CA Rate Filing Spreadsheet; - 5.
-CA Plain-Language Rate Filing; - 6.
-CA Plain-Language Spreadsheet; - Geo_Region Pricing information, such as trends, by nineteen defined geographic regions; - 8.
-Price_Inflation Allowed trends split into more granular detail, such as cost, utilization, etc.; - 9.
-Amt_spent_util Cost and utilization data for a 3-year period (this spreadsheet does not have to be completed by health insurers); - 10.
-Avg Rate Changes Rate changes in rating period by effective month, product type, and rating method; - 11.
-Experience 3-year data showing relevant incurred experience (including IBNP data) for the impacted plans; - 12.
-Checklist Assists the reviewer with locating the various requested information (e.g., file name, page number, etc.)
+Cover-Input Page Fill out the general filing information; - 2.
+New Product Pricing information if a new product is being filed; - Existing_Product Pricing information for products that already exist, such as average rate increase, projected allowed trends, and changes in administrative costs; - 4.
+CA Rate Filing Spreadsheet Information at the product level, enrollees at the last month of the experience period, enrollee months, earned premium, incurred claims, and average rate change; - 5.
+CA Plain-Language Spreadsheet Information at the product level, comparing before and after for enrollee months, premium PMPM, medical costs as % of premium, administrative costs %, taxes and fees %, and after-tax profit/margin %; - 6.
+CA Plain-Language Rate Filing Allowed cost PMPM at the service category and cost as % of Medicare, projected annual Medical Services + Rx allowed trend, and projected allowed trends at the service category; - Geo_Region Pricing information at the service category, such as projected allowed trends, utilization per thousand members per year (PTMPY), allowed unit cost, allowed claim PMPM, paid claim PMPM, by nineteen defined geographic regions; - 8.
+Price_Inflation Allowed trends split into more granular detail, such as use of services, pricing inflation, and fees and risk; - 9.
+Amt_spent_util If a health plan is unable to file the information of Geo_Region, Price_Inflation, Rating Factors and Methodology tabs, it will need to file this tab instead.
+Please provide justification in the Comment Section on why the health

+- plan cannot provide that.
+Allowed PMPM and utilization PTMPY at the service category and geographic regions; - 10.
+Avg Rate Changes Weighted average premium PMPM, rate changes in rating period by effective months, product types, and rating methods, and the key drivers of annual rate change; - 11.
+Experience 3-years of experience data showing earned premium, incurred claims (including IBNP), and Medical Loss Ratios; - 12.
+Checklist Assists the reviewer with locating the various requested information (e.g., file name, page number, etc.) - 13.
+Appendix Define the geographic regions with the corresponding counties.

 The "Individual and Small Group Workbook" must be submitted under the "Supporting Documentation" tab in SERFF as well as a separate spreadsheet containing rate information in response to questions within the workbook.
-This "Individual and Small Group Workbook" can be found on the DMHC website at https://www.dmhc.ca.gov/LicensingReporting/SubmitFinancialReports.aspx#rate.
+This "Individual and Small Group Workbook" can be found on the DMHC or the CDI website.